 Frequently Asked Questions

-From a scientific perspective, there is no fundamental difference in JKD itself.
-JKD is defined by its core principles of efficiency, directness, and personal expression rather than specific techniques.
+• From a scientific perspective, there is no fundamental difference in JKD itself.
+JKD is defined by its core principles such as efficiency, directness, and personal expression rather than specific techniques.
+However, some of those aspects may refer to an iteration or individuals interpretation at a certain point in time of what we know as JKD (Jeet Kune Do).
 The perceived “division'“ between approaches is political and organizational rather than functional.
 JKD by definition evolves with each practitioner, as Bruce Lee intended adaptability of the individuals and continuously testing against reality.
-Both approaches share the scientific foundation but differ in “organizational emphasis”.
-Focus on understanding the underlying anatomy, scientific principles of efficiency and allow your personal expression to develop naturally.
+They share Bruce Lee as their origin and a scientific foundation but differ in “organizational emphasis” or may exist because of a quote long ago.
+Focus on understanding the underlying anatomy, scientific principles of efficiency and allow your personal expression to develop naturally and honestly in accordance with you as an individual.
+Study the history to gain greater clarity but to me there is JKD as the framework left for us to build upon.

-Trapping in JKD extends beyond conventional hand traps to include any method of controlling or obstructing an opponent's weapons (limbs, head, body) that prevents their effective use while enabling your own attacks.
+• To me, trapping in JKD extends beyond conventional hand traps to include any method of controlling or obstructing an opponent's weapons (limbs, head, body) that prevents their effective use while enabling your own attacks.
 Trapping happens in time and space - it can be physical contact or simply occupying a position that limits opponent options.
 Trap only because something is in your way of effectively damaging.
 This broader scientific understanding of trapping applies across all dimensions conceivable and necessary to preserve life.
 Balance trapping with any range according to your strengths and fighting environment.
 Assess which methods work best for your body and personality to further develop your personal expression.
-Always position yourself for success and positive change.
+Distance and range is in constant flux, premeditated (actual) traps being set and improvised weaponry should be considered in trapping and understand they can damage without direct physical contact or proximity.
+Always position yourself for success and positive change- do not presume safety, maintain awareness.

-2. Attack by Combination: Apply against skilled defenders (jab-cross-hook, etc. to create openings)
+Attack by Combination: Against skilled opponents (jab-cross-hook, etc. to create openings)

-3. Progressive Indirect Attack: Use against committed defenders (feint high, attack low, etc.)
+Progressive Indirect Attack: Use against defenders (feint high, attack low, etc.)

-4. Hand/Foot Immobilization Attack: Utilize in range (pak sao/jeet tek, etc. followed by hit)
+Hand/Foot Immobilization Attack: Utilize in range (pak sao/jeet tek, etc.) usually initiated by a hit AND followed by a hit

-Progress through training stages: begin with structured technical practice, then gradually introduce controlled chaos through increasing resistance and unpredictability.
-A Common Approach to Progression is:
+• Progress through training stages: begin with structured technical practice, then gradually introduce controlled chaos through increasing resistance and unpredictability.
+A Common Approach to Progression may be:

 1. Mastering isolated techniques with perfect form, very intentional, slow is smooth and smooth is fast.